 And Finally, Mr. Bentley is committed to ensuring that the majority of BTC’s Board of Directors are Bahamians.

 I believe that he should be applauded for this.

+BTC Network challenges

-It would be remised of me not to mention the degradation of BTC’s network.
-Since the acquisition by Cable & Wireless in 2011, there has been two National Network Meltdowns.
+It would be remise of me not to mention some of the challenges we faced following privatization related to the degradation of BTC’s network.
+Since the acquisition by CWC in 2011, there have been two National Network Meltdowns.
 The first was in 2012 and the second was in April 2014.
+Both resulted in considerable public outcry for accelerating the introduction of competition in the mobile market.

-These meltdowns not only posed a negative economic impact to the country, but they also posed a national security risk to the nation, because the Government of The Bahamas’ ICT network uses BTC’s network for carriage.
+These meltdowns negatively impacted the economy and posed a national security risk to the nation, not least because the Government of The Bahamas’ ICT network uses BTC’s network for carriage.

-I note this, not to be critical but to put the facts on the table.

-I am assured and comfortable that Chairman Phil Bentley along with his CEO, Leon Williams and their teams, will address these plaguing network issues.
+I am assured and confident that Chairman Phil Bentley along with his CEO, Leon Williams and their teams, will address these plaguing network issues.

-To demonstrate his commitment, on Thursday of last week while he was visiting Nassau, Mr. Bentley approved $56 Million in Capital Development to be spent by BTC this year.
+To demonstrate his commitment, on Thursday of last week while he was visiting Nassau, Mr. Bentley approved $65 Million in Capital Development to be spent by BTC this year.
 This is the largest single year Capital Development Budget to be approved for BTC.